deltachat/deltachat-android/FAQ.md

 - This is not true for most accounts.
 In fact, there are standards as Push-IMAP for years, that allow receiving Mails in a second or so.
-  Unfortunately, many clients does not support these standards - but MailApp will.
+  Unfortunately, many clients does not support these standards - but $message will.

-**What, if the receiver does not use MailApp?**
+**What, if the receiver does not use $message?**

-- the receiver will get a normal mail then - if he replies to it, of course, you will see the reply in your MailApp
+- The receiver will get a normal e-mail then - if he replies to it, you will see the reply in your $message app.

+**$message - why do you chose such an ugly name?**

+- In fact, we've not choosen _any_ name at the moment.  $message is just a placeholder for the incredible name to come.
+Any ideas are welcome eg. at _r10s at b44t dotcom_!

 Copyright (c) Bjoern Petersen Software Design and Development,